rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/04_Lesson4.md

 A box plot is a great way to show the 5 number summary of a data set.
 The 5 number summary consists of the minimum, first quartile, median, third quartile, and the maximum.

 - **_Interquartile range:_** The distance between the 1st quartile and 3rd quartile, it gives us the range of the middle 50% of our data.
-The IQR is easily found by computing: Q3 - Q1
+The IQR is found by computing: Q3 - Q1

 <p align="center">
     <img align="center" alt="A simple boxplot" src=https://d2gne97vdumgn3.cloudfront.net/api/file/STem3CnrQSS47G6ePhZp><br/>